rb2nem/nem-dev-guide/website/content/03b-accounts.md

   1. compute the checksum by taking the 4 left-most bytes of the sha3-256 of the previous step
   1. append the checksum to the result of step 3

+## Multisig accounts

+Nem account can be converted to multisig account (from multi signatures).
+A multisig account has co-signatories accounts, and it cannot initiate transactions itself.
+Only the co-signatories can initiate transactions.

+When an account is converted to multisig, the transaction adds the co-signatories and indicates how many of them need to accept a transaction for it to go through.
+That's why you'll hear that NEM supports N-of-M multisig accounts.
+A multisig account can have M co-signatories, of which N need to validate the transactions.
+As long as N is smaller or equal to M, it is a supported configuration.
+You can have a 1-of-2, 3-of-4, 7-of-20, etc...

 ## Accounts on the blockchain

 From the explanation above, we see that we can create an account without ever interacting the with blockchain.